Magaztu/Arduino--DoodinMovement/README.md

 #### Pin connection guide:
-(This are the pin connections for a Arduino board, for other components' pin connections, check `/docs`)
+(This are the pin connections for a Arduino board, for other components' pin connections, check `/docs`) {The ones in `/docs` are in Spanish, I'll provide translations in the future}
 - Pin 2 -> DT, HX711 module
 - Pin 3 -> SCK, HX711 module
 - Pin 4 -> Keypad's 4x4 third column